 On launch day, social media would be a great tool for getting conversations going about the medicine.
 The hashtag #MyMarvellousMedicine would encourage buyers to share their personal experiences of the product as they discover it.
 Mixed in with exciting images and video content from George himself, the internet would be alight with talk of the hottest potion on the market.
 We would, of course, make sure that the medicine had been thoroughly tested and adhered to all quality standards.

 We all like a bit of chocolate cake but Crunchem Hall headmistress, Miss Trunchbull’s use of the treat to punish Bruce Bogtrotter definitely takes the biscuit.
 Worse still, her glass and nail filled cupboard, the Chokey, would definitely not sit well with Ofsted.

 It’s fair to say that when Miss Honey replaces Miss Truchbull as headmistress of Crunchem Hall, the school changes pretty drastically.
 A messaging workshop with Fourth Day could really help Miss Honey to refine the Crunchem Hall brand moving forward, and giving her media training would ensure that she’d be in a great position to talk about the abolition of The Chokey as well as the move away from enforced cake eating.

 Further down the line, it would be great to put together case studies which show how beneficial the new, kinder style of teaching has been for pupils.
 After all – parents care a great deal about their little miracles’ education.
 Highlighting the positive impact the new Crunchem Hall has on its students would be a great way to reach prospective pupils and their parents.

-If you can think of any other literary characters who might need some PR support, tweet us @FourthDayPR – and do let us know what you’ll be reading today!
+If you can think of any other literary characters who might need some PR support, tweet us @FourthDayPR – and do let us know what you’ll be reading this week!